untoldengine/UntoldEngine/docs/Architecture/renderingSystem.md

 The result is written into `tripleVisibleEntities` — **for the next frame**.
 So culling is always one frame behind rendering.
 This is an intentional latency trade-off: GPU-driven culling is far faster than CPU culling, and one frame of lag is imperceptible.

+In addition to writing the GPU visibility result, `executeFrustumCulling` stores the current-frame frustum in the module-level variable `currentFrameFrustum`.
+This frustum is the padded, CPU-side version built from the view-projection matrix.
+It is read later in the same frame by the batched render passes for **cluster-level AABB culling** of `BatchGroup`s (see [G-Buffer Passes](#g-buffer-passes-deferred-rendering) and [Shadow Passes](#shadow-passes)).

 For XR, a reduce-scan variant runs the test against both eyes simultaneously.

 ### 3b.
 Gaussian Depth → `executeGaussianDepth(commandBuffer)`